-So, many, many years ago someone ran a contest and it’s been circulating on the internet ever since.
+So, many, many years ago someone ran a contest and emails containing the list have been circulating on the internet, unchanged, ever since: the “MENSA Invitational” email has become one of the enduring urban legends of netlore,

 THIS SITE IS NOT ASSOCIATED WITH THE WASHINGTON POST!